 The Decathlon is open to all public, private and parochial high schools in Rhode Island.
 Rhode Island Academic Decathlon assists by underwriting a portion of the cost of study materials for all teams.
-We also fund part of the expense for the state champions to compete in the United States Academic Decathlon that is usually held in the third week of April.
+We also fund part of the expense for the state champions to compete in the United States Academic Decathlon, usually held in the third week of April.

 Traditionally, the state decathlon is held in March.
-It is preceded by scrimmages that are conducted online.
 In addition to individual and team medals, with the assistance of the Rhode Island General Assembly, scholarships are available to senior gold medalists.

 The Rhode Island Academic Decathlon is funded through a combination of corporate sponsorships, state grants and individual contributions.
 It shares office space with the Rhode Island Mentoring Partnership in Warwick and operates on an annual budget of about $60,000.

 See a list of previous winners of the Academic Decathlon here!

 Click on the above link to register as a VOLUNTEER.